Fröå Gruva – a journey through time

 Fröå Gruva is a combination of several buildings, plants and torps.
 A unique environment with mines, heaps of stone, cultivation plots and pastures.
 There are several paths, interesting mounds and rays of beaming copper spread out throughout the area.

 The historic copper mine Fröå Gruva is beautifully situated on the eastern side of Mt. Åreskutan.
 It was commissioned in 1744 and was used until 1919.
-Today, the mining area has been reconstructed and upgraded to enable you to be able to take part in the work done here.
+Today, the mining area has been reconstructed and upgraded into both a beautiful place to visit, and a historic outdoor museum where you can learn about the life and work done here in the past.

 Rebuilding and reconstruction of the water system

-In 1990, the decision was made to rebuild the mining town and reconstructs its insane water system.
+In 1990, the decision was made to rebuild the mining town and reconstruct its clever water system.
 A 9.5m diameter water wheel still stands in the original wheel pit from 1859.
 The wheel drives a 200 meter long railway, which, in turn, holds two pumps running in through the Drottninggruven shaft.

-The mine canal was completed in 1859 has been cleaned and the aqueduct, which leads Fröåns water to Fröåjärn to be stored, has been reopened.
+The mine canal, dug out by hand in 1859 to transport water to the water wheel, has been reexcavated and the aqueduct, which leads Fröåns water to Fröåjärn to be stored, has been reopened.

 Villages and buildings